-We refreshed the content and prices on this page in spring 2017.
+We updated the content and prices on this page in spring 2019.

 There are several reasons why one may want to replace a worktop; as part of a new kitchen, to rejuvenate an existing kitchen or because a new appliance or sink is being installed and it won’t fit the existing hole.